Uniformly Valid Confidence Sets Based on the Lasso: Asymptotic framework

 \begin{corollary} We have

 for any $d > 1$ and

 for any $d < 1$. \end{corollary}

 Note that nothing can be said about the boundary case $d=1$.
-This corollary is a generalization of the simple confidence interval given in Proposition~6 in \cite{poesch10}.
+This corollary is a generalization of the simple confidence interval given in Proposition~6 in \cite{PoetscherSchneider10}.
+The shape of $\M$ is depicted in Figure~\ref{fig:Mconsist}.
 Finally, also note the set $\M$ is not required to satisfy Condition~\ref{cond:A} and, in fact, will not comply with this condition for certain matrices $C$.